What is Falinks Raid Boss? (Mega Concept Discussion)

 - Mega Lopunny

-- Catch Falinks → 4+ candy + higher XL chance
+- Catch Falinks → 4+ candies + better XL Candy odds

 Weakness — Falinks (Mega Raid)

-Falinks is a pure Fighting-type Pokémon, which makes its weaknesses very clear and easy to exploit.
+Falinks is a pure Fighting-type Pokémon, so its weaknesses are straightforward and easy to take advantage of in raids.

 Main Weaknesses